stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

    "That plague of '46 must have taken off the best blood in the place.
 Anyway, they're a doubtful lot now, and the Marshes and the other rich folks are as bad as any.
 As I told you, there probably ain't more'n 400 people in the whole town in spite of all the streets they say there are.
-I guess they're what they call &lsquo;white trash' down South--lawless and sly, and full of secret doings.
+I guess they're what they call "white trash' down South--lawless and sly, and full of secret doings.
 They get a lot of fish and lobsters and do exporting by truck.
 Queer how the fish swarm right there and nowhere else.